New Edition!

 Planning for Incapacity

-When you begin making plans to leave your property, there’s one other vital issue to address: It’s crucial that you make arrangements for the handling of your medical and financial affairs if you ever become incapacitated and can’t take care of them yourself.
+In addition to making plans to leave your property, it’s crucial that you make arrangements for the handling of your medical and financial affairs if you ever become incapacitated and can’t take care of them yourself.
 Wrenching family conflicts can arise if you haven’t clearly specified your wishes.
-Creating binding legal documents that express your desires is discussed in Chapter 4.
+Creating binding legal documents that express your desires and appoint people to step in for you is discussed in Chapter 4.

 Protecting Assets in Case of Catastrophic Illness